MathiasGruber/PConv-Keras/README.md

 # How to use this repository
 The primary implementations of the new `PConv2D` keras layer as well as the `UNet`-like architecture using these partial convolutional layers can be found in `libs/pconv_layer.py` and `libs/pconv_model.py`, respectively - this is where the bulk of the implementation can be found.
 Beyond this I've set up four jupyter notebooks, which details the several steps I went through while implementing the network, namely:

-Step 1: Creating random irregular masks
+Step 1: Creating random irregular masks<br />
-Step 2: Implementing and testing the implementation of the `PConv2D` layer Step 3: Implementing and testing the UNet architecture with `PConv2D` layers Step 4: Training & testing the final architecture on ImageNet
+Step 2: Implementing and testing the implementation of the `PConv2D` layer<br />
+Step 3: Implementing and testing the UNet architecture with `PConv2D` layers<br />
+Step 4: Training & testing the final architecture on ImageNet

 # Implementation details